expede/rescue/README.md

 There's use cases for cleanup in totaly pure contexts, too... where the resource is not dangroes... so don't always need to be aware of teh async extpion, ya?

+No, the scenario above can be handled direcly with MonadRescue/attempt.
+MonadCleanup is speciifcally for "in the face of async exceptions".
+So,

+MonadRecover

+MonadCleanup